Pratham-mehta/Java-Syntax-Structure/Main method.md

 - Later on we study more about functions or methods in detail.....Right now, remember that there is a main method as defined in the code segment above.

 ## Implementation: (Printing text in Java)
+- To print a line in Java, we use the command **System.out.println()**
+- Inside the set of parentheses we specify what we would like to print.